Singapore High Court compels party to arbitration to engage in mediation

 Mediation is increasingly becoming the preferred dispute resolution method in legal jurisdictions around the world.
 The objective is to enable and empower parties to negotiate and resolve their dispute promptly, cost effectively and confidentially rather than have a decision imposed upon them by a judge, arbitrator or adjudicator.
 It enables parties to negotiate flexible and creative solutions which need not conform to strict legal rights or general community standards.

-The ADR Centre is a leading provider of commercial mediation services in New Zealand.
-Visit our website to learn more about the mediation process, our mediation services and a model mediation clause you can incorporate into your contract to provide certainty and structure in the event of a dispute arising.
+NZDRC is a leading provider of commercial mediation services in New Zealand.
+Visit our website to learn more about the mediation process, our mediation services and a model mediation clause you can incorporate into your contract to provide certainty and structure in the event of

 [1] Maxx Engineering Works Pte Ltd v PQ Builders Pte Ltd [2023] SGHC 71 at [4].